-- Creative Solo: You will have to submit a 1.5 -minute solo piece exploring one of the following themes; political corruption, Importance of social classes, cultural identities, influence of technology on the individual or gender classifications.
-The final choice of theme must relate into one of these four categories; therefore, you have a lot of artistic freedom as to what the focus of your solo will be.
+- Creative Solo: You will have to submit a 1.5-minute solo piece exploring one of the following themes; political corruption, the Importance of social classes, cultural identities, the influence of technology on individual or gender classifications.
+The final choice of the theme must relate to one of these four categories; therefore, you have a lot of artistic freedom as to what the focus of your solo will be.
 This recording can be uploaded to a private Youtube page but the video must be unlisted so it can be viewed and assessed.

-Written Task Write 500 words which addresses the following question:
+Written Task: 500 words that address the following question:

-If dance is a reflection on the world in which we live and our position in it – what do you want to say?
+Question: If dance is a reflection of the world in which we live and our position in it – what do you want to say?
 Who do you want to say it to?
 And how will you say it?